isthistechsupport/whatsapp-utils/README.md

   - SYSLOG_PORT: Must be the port where the above server will listen for incoming logs.

-  - SPACES_ENDPOINT: Must be the Spaces/S3 endpoint URL.
+  - STORAGE_ENDPOINT: Must be the Spaces/S3 endpoint URL.

-  - SPACES_NAME: Must be the Spaces/S3 bucket name.
+  - STORAGE_NAME: Must be the Spaces/S3 bucket name.

-  - SPACES_KEY: Must be the Spaces/S3 access key.
+  - STORAGE_KEY: Must be the Spaces/S3 access key.

-  - SPACES_SECRET: Must be the Spaces/S3 access secret.
+  - STORAGE_SECRET: Must be the Spaces/S3 access secret.

   - REDIS_HOST: Must be the Redis server URL.